Offset-official/surakshak/README.md

 2. Source the venv - `source .venv/bin/activate` for Linux and `.venv/Scripts/activate` for Windows.
 3. Install dependencies - `pip install -r requirements.txt`
 4. Install node.js and run `npm i`
-5. Run `python manage.py makemigrations` and `python manage.py migrate`.
-Open 2 terminals.
-Run `python3 manage.py runserver` for running Django in one terminal and run `python manage.py tailwind start` for enabling Tailwind with Hot Reload.
+5. Run `python3 manage.py makemigrations` and `python3 manage.py migrate`.
+6. Open 2 terminals.
+Run `python3 manage.py runserver` for running Django in one terminal and run `python3 manage.py tailwind start` for enabling Tailwind with Hot Reload.
-6. For running the CCTVs, please follow the instructions of `RTSP-server`
+7. For running the CCTVs, please follow the instructions of `RTSP-server`

 ## Wiki
 0. DO NOT NEED TO TOUCH `offset` FOLDER FOR MOST THINGS.